 Configuration parameters are defined inside environment property files or added to the runtime configuration of the application.
 In instances where these parameters are defined inside property files, these parameters are commonly entered as key-value pairs.

 For example, for VA vet360 API, there is a need to store a configuration parameter for the relational database.
-The database has its host, port, username, password, and database instance.
-All of these variables are considered configuration parameters that are managed either in one of the environment property files or as runtime arguments when launching an application (e.g., Linux runtime arguments, Java JVM arguments, etc).
+The database configuration includes its host, port, username, password, and instance.
+All of these variables are considered configuration parameters that are managed either in one of the environment property files or as runtime arguments when launching an application (e.g., Linux runtime arguments, and Java JVM arguments).

 The naming conventions for the configuration parameters should reflect the following: